Where to find the “big five” in South Africa

 1. How to get there

 From Johannesburg, you can get to the park by car through the Phalaborwa Gate (500 km), Orpen Gate (460 km), Paul Kruger or Phabeni Gate (420 km).
-If you first decide to visit the Blyde River Canyon before getting to the park, the closest entrance is the Phalaborwa gate.
+If you first decide to visit the Blyde River Canyon before getting to the park, the Phalaborwa gate’s closest entrance.

 2. Sleeping outside the park